Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises: Introduction

 \section{Introduction}

-Computer vision models, e.g., CNNs, are vulnerable to adversarial noises \cite{goodfellow2014explaining, szegedy2013intriguing, carlini2017towards, madry2017towards, athalye2018synthesizing}, whereas such noises are insignificant or even imperceiveable to humans.
-To understand the reason for the difference, it is worth gaining inspirations from the brain's mechanism that have rarely been explored in CNNs.

 CNNs and brains are different in both front and back ends.
 In the front end, CNNs use an input layer to evenly sample a grid of pixels.
 The input size and computational complexity increase quadratically with the dimension of the visual field.
-In contrast, the brain uses the retina to obtain non-uniform and fisheye-style samples distributed around where the eyes are fixated \cite{curcio1990human, watson2014formula, bashivan2019neural}.
-Retinal sampling is much denser and more accurate in the fovea than in the periphery.
-The retinal pattern increases its size linearly with the field of view, allowing the brain to keep up with a very wide visual field despite restricted memory and computation \cite{gattass1981visual,gattass1988visuotopic}.
-In the back end, CNNs process the input pixels all at once through a single feed-forward pass and arrive at the perceptual decision.
-In contrast, humans may take multiple glances through eye movements.
-The brain has two visual streams with different functional roles.
-The dorsal visual pathway directs where to look at each glance.
-The ventral dorsal pathway transforms the retina samples into abstract representations for recognition.
+In contrast, the brain uses the retina to obtain non-uniform and fisheye-style samples distributed around where the eyes are fixated (\cite{curcio1990human, watson2014formula, bashivan2019neural}).
+Retinal sampling is much denser and more accurate in the fovea than in the periphery, as the size of the retina's receptive fields increases proportionally with eccentricity, becoming larger as they move away from the fovea (\cite{derrington1984spatial,connolly1984representation,curcio1990human}).
+This non-linear sampling density allows the brain to keep up with a very wide visual field despite restricted memory and computation (\cite{gattass1981visual,gattass1988visuotopic}).
+In the back end, CNNs process the input pixels all at once through a single feed-forward pass and arrive at a single perceptual decision per each image input.
+In contrast, humans may take multiple glances through eye movements and use dual visual streams to guide gaze behavior and support dynamic perception.
+The magnocellular sub-cortical pathway and its extension onto the dorsal cortical pathway direct where to look at each glance, while the parvocellular sub-cortical pathway and its extension onto the ventral cortical pathway transform the retina samples into abstract representations for recognition (\cite{mishkin1983object, merigan1993parallel}).
+It is, however, unclear whether and how such front-end and back-end differences explain the gaze behave and perceptual robustness of computer vs. human vision.

-Spatial attention allows the brain to selectively focus visual processing on salient parts, while omitting insignificant parts or less informative background.
-As time permits, humans can attend to more locations in the visual field and move the eyes to sample distinct information.
-This recurrent process likely makes human vision more robust.
-When humans are given very limited time ($\sim$70ms or less) to observe an image, the brain has inadequate time to take more than one glance; under this condition, humans are also prone to make mistakes on the same adversarial examples that fool computer vision \cite{elsayed2018adversarial}.
-Such time-limited observation is believed to preclude recurrent attention, feedback processes, and eye movement and makes the brain's visual processing feedforward-only, similar to CNNs \cite{felleman1991distributed,sugase1999global, lamme2000distinct}.
-As such, feedforward-only visual inference may be more susceptible to adversarial noises for both human and computer vision.